 Obviously if you have a collapsed basement wall, it would need full replacement, enough said.

 Settling foundations are those that are sinking into poor soil conditions.
-Signs of a sinking foundation include stair step cracks, vertical cracks, and issues in the living space above such as cracked walls, ceilings, and doors that do not close properly.
-To stop a settling foundation it requires installing reinforcement below the foundation installed into solid substrate.
+Signs of a sinking foundation include stair-step cracks, vertical cracks, and issues in the living space above such as cracked walls, ceilings, and doors that do not close properly.
+To stop a settling foundation it requires installing reinforcement below the foundation installed into a solid substrate.
 This method is often called underpinning or piering.
 We favor the Stabil-Loc Foundation Piering System.
-Its patent pending load bearing design installs directly under the wall being lifted.
+Its patent-pending load-bearing design installs directly under the wall being lifted.
 Its unique interlocking high strength steel construction can support up to 300,000 lbs.
 There are no bolts, no brackets, no breaking the footing, and no off-set loads.
 This pier carries an Engineer Certified safety factor of more than 10 to 1.

 Contact Pioneer today to schedule a no-pressure visit to evaluate your foundation and the basement wall repair methods available.